Scientific Advisory Board

 The PACIFIC project set up a Scientific Advisory Board comprising external independent scientists renowned for their expertise in the project fields.
 This Board will have the task of advising the Consortium and providing an independent Peer Review mechanism of the project progress, based on the periodic reports and deliverables produced by the project.
 The board members are:

-- Wolf Maier, Economic geologist at University of Cardiff
+- Wolfgang Maier, Economic geologist at University of Cardiff

 - Richard Herrington, Economic geologist, Natural History Museum, London

 - Martin Mai, Geophysicist, King Abdullah University of Science and Technology, Saudi Arabia

 - Chris Juhlin, Geophysicist at Uppsala University

 - Gordon Chunnett, Consultant, Cape Town, South Africa

 Collaboration with other research initiatives in the same domain